V. C. Morris Gift Shop: Present day

 At the same time, though, the same page indicates store's period of operation is with dates (May 5 through May 22 (no year indicated)) and times,.
 This operation appeared to have a very restricted term of occupancy, often referred to as a "pop up" shop.

-In August 2017, ISAIA Napoli, an Italian men's fashion store, moved into the building.
+In August 2017, ISAIA Napoli, an Italian men's sartorial brand, moved into the building.

 The V.C.
 Morris Gift Shop was listed in 2007 at number 126 on the American Institute of Architects' list of the 150 favorite buildings in America.
 The building is one of seventeen American buildings designed by Frank Lloyd Wright that the AIA has designated to be retained as an example of his architectural contribution to American culture.